joannakl/cs102/projects/project3_logs.markdown

 Available commands:
-  first USERNAME   -   retrieves first login session for the USER last USERNAME    -   retrieces last login session for the USER quit             -   terminates this program
+  first USERNAME   -   retrieves first login session for the USER last USERNAME    -   retrieves last login session for the USER quit             -   terminates this program